ErikFilbert/hcloud-dns/readme.md

 # Hetzner DNS golang library

 This library made to interact with Hetzner DNS API in most easy way.
 Hopefully in future it will be used for Hetzner external-dns provider.
+Check out [example](example) directory and [API_help.md](API_help.md).

 Get your own token on Hetzner DNS and place it to `token` variable and run code